H. Jack Geiger: Medical career and activism

 "Yeah, well, the last time I looked in my medical textbooks, they said the specific therapy for malnutrition was food."

-The Mound Bayou clinic, called the Delta Health Center, and a similar center in Columbia Point, Boston, became a national model of care via community health centers and grew into network of clinics.
-As of 2020, the network encompasses more than 1,300 clinics at more than 9000 sites and serves about 28 million low-income patients.
+The Mound Bayou clinic, called the Delta Health Center, and a similar center in Columbia Point, Boston, became national models of care via community health centers, and grew into networks of clinics.
+As of 2020, the networks encompassed more than 1,300 clinics at more than 9000 sites, and served about 28 million low-income patients.

 From 1968 to 1971, Geiger was chair of the Department of Community Medicine at Tufts University School of Medicine, then visiting professor of medicine at Harvard Medical School in 1972–73.
-For the following five years, he was Chair of the Department of Community Medicine at the State University of New York at Stonybrook School of Medicine, then in 1978, joined the faculty at the City University of New York Medical School as a professor of community medicine.
-He was founding Chair of the Department of Community Health and Social Medicine (CHASM), from 1978 until he took emeritus status in 1996.
+For the following five years, he was Chair of the Department of Community Medicine at the State University of New York at Stonybrook School of Medicine, then in 1978, he joined the faculty at the City University of New York Medical School as a professor of community medicine.
+Geiger was the founding chair of the school's Department of Community Health and Social Medicine (CHASM), from 1978 until he took emeritus status in 1996.
 In the interim he was also promoted to Arthur C. Logan Professor of Community Medicine.

 In 1986, Geiger was a cofounder (and later president) of Physicians for Human Rights (PHR), which shared in the Nobel Peace Prize in 1997 for its contributions to the effort to ban land mines.
 The group applied medical skills to the investigation of human rights abuses and offered medical and humanitarian aid to survivors of such abuses.
 Geiger participated in human rights missions for PHR, the United Nations, and the American Association for the Advancement of Science to former Yugoslavia, Iraq and Kurdistan, the West Bank and Gaza Strip, and South Africa.

 He was also a cofounder and president of the Committee for Health in South Africa and a cofounder and national program coordinator of the Medical Committee for Human Rights.